redhat-developer/app-services-cli/docs/commands/rhoas_kafka_acl_delete.md

   -o, --output string             Specify the output format.
 Choose from: "json", "yaml", "yml"
       --pattern-type string       Determine if the resource should be exact match, prefix or any [any literal prefix] (default "literal")
       --permission string         Set the ACL permission.
-Choose from: "allow", "any", "deny" (default "any") --prefix                    DEPRECATED: Determine if the resource should be exact match or prefix.
-Use --pattern-type instead
-      --service-account string    Service account client ID used as principal for this operation --topic string              Set the topic resource.
+Choose from: "allow", "any", "deny" (default "any") --prefix                    Determine if the resource should be exact match or prefix --service-account string    Service account client ID used as principal for this operation --topic string              Set the topic resource.
 When the --prefix option is also passed, this is used as the topic prefix
       --transactional-id string   Set the transactional ID resource